better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 In Radicle, local Git repositories are published and shared as [projects][pr].
-This is done via the Radicle monorepo on your machine, which pulls in updates to your local working copies, and stores them as Git objects.
-A client (like Radicle Upstream) then publishes changes to your monorepo to the Radicle network, making it available to your network of connected peers.
+This is done via the Radicle monorepo on your machine, which pulls in updates to your local working copies and stores them as Git objects.
+A client (like Radicle Upstream) then publishes changes to your monorepo to Radicle, making it available to your network of connected peers.

 Projects contain all files of a Git repository and their revision history, but they also have associated Radicle-speciifc metadata such as a name and